Language Improvement courses

 |Reading & speaking||SELF-STUDY||Writing feedback workshop||SELF-STUDY|

-*It is not possible to join a Degree course or an ELCOS Pre-sessional course without an IELTS test result at the required level
+*It is possible to join an ELCOS Pre-sessional course from this course if you reach the required level in one of our regular, in-house assessments

 The Language Improvement Course aims to improve your English through real-life interaction and formal teaching.
 We will practise the four skills; speaking, listening, reading, and writing in the classroom and out of the classroom.